John C. Calhoun

 John Caldwell Calhoun (/kælˈhuːn/; March 18, 1782March 31, 1850) was an American statesman and political theorist who served as the seventh vice president of the United States from 1825 to 1832.
 Calhoun began his political career as a nationalist, modernizer and proponent of a strong federal government and protective tariffs.
-In the late 1820s, his views shifted, and he became a leading proponent of states' rights, limited government, nullification, and opposition to high tariffs, and distinguished himself as an outspoken defender of American slavery.
+In the late 1820s, his views shifted, and he became a leading proponent of states' rights, limited government, nullification, and opposition to high tariffs, and distinguished himself as an outspoken defender of slavery in the United States.
 Calhoun saw Northern acceptance of those policies as a condition of the South remaining in the Union.
 His beliefs heavily influenced the South's secession from the Union in 1860 and 1861.
 Calhoun was the first of two vice presidents to resign from the position, the second being Spiro Agnew, who resigned in 1973.

 Born in South Carolina, Calhoun began his political career with election to the House of Representatives in 1810.
 As a prominent leader of the war hawk faction, he strongly supported the War of 1812.
 Calhoun served as Secretary of War under President James Monroe and, in that position, reorganized and modernized the War Department.
 He was a candidate for the presidency in the 1824 election.
 After failing to gain support, Calhoun agreed to be a candidate for vice president.
 The Electoral College elected him vice president by an overwhelming majority.
 He served under John Quincy Adams and continued under Andrew Jackson, who defeated Adams in the election of 1828, making Calhoun the most recent U.S. vice president to serve under two different presidents.